PopulateTools/ine-places/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/PopulateTools/ine-places.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) [code of conduct](CODE_OF_CONDUCT.md).

+## Data License

+The data included in this gem has been extracted from the [INE](http://ine.es) and has been processed and manipulated to fit in a CSV format.
+The sources of the data are included in the first paragraph of this file.

+Please read the conditions about using the data provided by this gem in the [INE documentation](http://www.ine.es/ss/Satellite?L=0&c=Page&cid=1254735849170&p=1254735849170&pagename=Ayuda%2FINELayout#).

 ## License